menomigul/nanobem/README.md

 - **Optofluidic force induction (of2i)** modeling — covering the underlying physics as detailed in
   [Phys.
 Rev. Applied 19, 034041 (2023)](https://doi.org/10.1103/PhysRevApplied.19.034041)

-- **Interference microscopy** - extending the capabilities of the toolbox to micrsocopy and imaging-related questions as reported in
+- **Interference microscopy** - extending the capabilities of the toolbox to microscopy and imaging-related tasks often encountered in nanosensing as reported in
   [ACS Photonics 2024, 11, 2745-2756](https://pubs.acs.org/doi/10.1021/acsphotonics.4c00621)